How to Get more Views on LinkedIn in 2021

 How does it work?

 Thanks to the Chrome extension.
-It will intervene in the background directly on the social network in place of the group members and will link or comment automatically.
+It will work in the background directly on the social network of pod members and will link or comment automatically.

 No need to open 100 links per week!